caltechlibrary/cait/README.md

 ## Compiling

-If you already have [Go](https://golang.org) setup and installed compiling the utilties are pretty straight forward.
+If you already have [Go](https://golang.org) setup and installed compiling the utilities are pretty straight forward.

 1. Clone the git repository for the project
 2. "Go get" the 3rd party libraries